laginha/yard/docs/resource_types.md

     }
 }
 ```

+Every other *resource type* is a subclass of `Resource`.

+## MobileDrivenResource

+In comparison to `Resource`, the `MobileDrivenResource` differs in its *hypermedia* implementation.
+In fact the normal `Resource` *JSON* response, although more readable (see above), is not optimized in its size or length.

 However, the response in a `MobileDrivenResource` is lighter, thus more appropriate for clients with low internet connections, like mobile phones.